renode/renode-docs/source/introduction/testing.md

 Renode's testing framework allows the automatic creation of snapshots of failed tests in order to load them later to inspect the state of the simulation and/or run them further.
 This feature is especially helpful in non-interactive CI environments.

-To enable automatic creation of snapshots for failed tests, set the `RENODE_CI_MODE` environment variable before running the `renode-test` command:
+To enable the automatic creation of failed test snapshots, set the `RENODE_CI_MODE` environment variable before running the `renode-test` command:

 ```
 $ RENODE_CI_MODE=YES renode-test my_test.robot
 ```

 Each time the snapshot is created, it will be given a name corresponding to the failed test and you will see the message in the console informing you about the path to it.
-All snapshots will be saved in the `output/tests/snapshots` directory.
+All snapshots are stored in the `output/tests/snapshots` directory.

 ```{note}
 Enabling the CI mode will also influence the way external resources are handled - the binaries cache will be disabled, so each external file will be downloaded every time it's referenced.